alxhslm/alxhslm.github.io/content/posts/devcontainers/index.md

 ## Configuring a dev container

-The first time you set things up, it can be quite tricky.
+It can be quite overwhelming to configure a dev container for the first time.
 If you’re working on a project with a small team and not many system dependencies, then the benefits of a dev container will be limited.
 This means that it’s harder to justify the upfront investment in time.

 However, there's no need to start from scratch.
 You can: